 TAKE A BREATH OF

 Basque history and culture have always been surrounded by nature.
 A perfect match for those who love natural environments and mountain tourism.
-Goierri is the only region in the Basque Country that has the privilege of being between two impressive natural parks.
-Goierri paints a vivid picture of the Basque rural society, with shepherds, sheeps, caseríos… you will feel yourself travel to a different time, in a calm and peaceful atmosphere.
+Goierri is the only region in the Basque Country that has the privilege of being between two impressive Natural Parks.
+Goierri paints a vivid picture of the Basque rural society, with shepherds, sheeps, farms… you will feel yourself travel to a different time, in a calm and peaceful atmosphere.

 As soon as we leave the urban areas, the breathtaking nature of Goierri becomes the star attraction: Aralar, Aizkorri-Aratz mountains, mount Murumendi....